-Test 8.
-Melt-Mixed-CCA Toner with a 50:50 Mixture of New and Aged Test Carrier

-As shown in Fig. 10, an equal mixture of new and aged carrier gives a stable, positive-charging developer with melt-mixed-CCA toner at all toner concentrations greater than 1 wt%.
-For this case, CCA transfer to the new carrier can potentially occur from the aged carrier and from the CCA-containing toner, in addition to transfer between the toner and the aged carrier.
+Test 8: Melt-mixed-CCA toner with a 50:50 mixture of new and aged test carrier can potentially occur from the aged carrier and from the CCA-containing toner, in addition to transfer between the toner and the aged carrier.
 Overall, there does not appear to be any major change, except at the lowest toner concentrations, and even under such conditions the developer maintains a positive toner polarity.
-(The net result is similar to that based on a non-interacting 50:50 mixture of new and aged carrier).
+(The net result is similar to that based a non-interacting 50:50 mixture of new and aged carrier).